damorim/testsuite-parallelization/README.md

-# Regression test study
+# Study on Test Suite Parallelization in Open Source Projects

-This repository is dedicated to a research focused on the nature of regression tests in open-source projects.
+This repository is dedicated to our study on low-level parallelism (ie, parallism provided by testing frameworks and build systems) in Open Source Projects.

-More details soon.
+Artifacts directories (eg, ase17-artifacts) are git submodules.
+A git submodule is an independent repositories with their own commit history.
+By default, these projects are not cloned.
+To fully clone this repository (files from this repository + submodules) use `git clone --recursive`